A lot of graphics programs default to 72ppi, which is WAY TOO LOW.

 1) Shirts are rarely printed in CMYK inks.

-In CMYK printing, tiny overlapping dots of cyan, yellow, and black would create the illusion of a dark green.
+In CMYK printing: To make a dark green, tiny overlapping dots of cyan, yellow, and black create the illusion of the dark green.

 2) Our software is calibrated to work with RGB art.